Bidar Kadın: Marriage

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
-Her followed him with her brother Mehmed Ziya Pasha.
+She followed him with her brother Mehmed Ziya Pasha.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.
 She settled in a mansion in Fenerbahçe and later in Erenköy Palace.

 Death

 Bidar Kadın died on 13 January 1918 at the age of sixty-three, in Erenköy Palace, of a disease related to intestinal inflammation, ten months after the death of Sultan Abdul Hamid.
 She was buried in the mausoleum of Şehzade Ahmed Kemaleddin, Yahya Efendi Cemetery, Istanbul.
 A few months later the Empress Zita of Bourbon-Parma, visiting Istanbul, asked Sultan Mehmed V to be able to see the famous Bidar, but unfortunately she was already dead.